OleHolmNielsen/ITwiki/docs/PXE_and_UEFI.rst

 **same Linux OS version** as the OS you are trying to install on the client.
 The PXE_ installation of a Linux_kernel_ image vmlinuz_ (see below) **must** have the same signature.

+The ``grubx64.efi`` bootloader_ behaves differently depending on the OS:

+* RHEL_ family:
-Placing the boot-image file in a subdirectory of the TFTP_ server's ``/tftpboot`` folder such as ``/tftpboot/uefi/``, will cause the client host PXE_ boot process to download all further files also from that same subdirectory, so you need to place any other files there.
+  Placing the boot-image file in a subdirectory of the TFTP_ server's ``/tftpboot`` folder such as ``/tftpboot/uefi/``, will cause the client host ``grubx64.efi`` bootloader_ to download all further files also from that same subdirectory, so you need to place any other files there.
+* Ubuntu_:
+  The ``grubx64.efi`` bootloader_ continues to download files from the TFTP_ server's ``/tftpboot`` folder, even though the ``/tftpboot/uefi/grubx64.efi`` in a subfolder was used.
+  This makes it hard to distinguish between different OS versions!

+**NOTICE:**
-Any signature mismatch will cause the installation to fail, since different OS images cannot verify the image signatures of other OSes, for example RHEL_ versus AlmaLinux_ versus RockyLinux_.
+Any bootloader_ image signature mismatch will cause the installation to fail, since different OS images cannot verify the image signatures of other OSes, for example RHEL_ versus AlmaLinux_ versus RockyLinux_.